Español

 The ascending and transverse sections together are called the proximal colon.
 The descending and sigmoid colon are called the distal colon.

 The colon absorbs water and salt from the remaining food matter after it goes through the small intestine (small bowel).
-The waste matter that's left after going through the colon goes into the rectum, the final 6 inches (15cm) of the digestive system.
-It's stored there until it passes through the anus.
-Ring-shaped muscles (also called a sphincter) around the anus keep stool from coming out until they relax during a bowel movement.
+The waste matter that’s left after going through the colon goes into the rectum, the final 6 inches (15cm) of the digestive system.
+It’s stored there until it passes through the anus.
+Ring-shaped muscles (also called sphincters) around the anus keep stool from coming out until they relax during a bowel movement.

 Most colorectal cancers start as a growth on the inner lining of the colon or rectum.
 These growths are called polyps.